particle-iot/docs/src/content/firmware/best-practices/about-apps.md

 You may prefer to use the native tools and SDKs for iOS and Android.
 If you only want to support one platform, this is often a good choice.

 ## Customers

+We recommend that you implement your own user management features on your front and back-end.
+You may want to use common third-party login features such as login with Google, Facebook, Twitter, etc. instead of implementing your own from scratch, but this not required.

+Instead of issuing Particle access tokens to your users, encapsulate all Particle REST API calls within your back-end.
+This will greatly simplify your implementation and eliminate the need to manage user-specific Particle access tokens, customer accounts, and device claiming.

+This also encapsulates Particle-specific API calls to a small part of your back-end.
+This eliminates the need to have a Particle-specific mobile or web app developer if you are contracting out your app development.

+{{collapse op="start" label="Show older information"}}

 Customers are a feature of the Particle API, mainly to make it easier for your customers using a mobile app to interact with their devices.
 However, the use of customers is optional, and even though initially they look simple, are actually quite complicated to use.